Skip to content

 The pull_request property on the input to a push policy contains the following fields:

-The following example shows a push policy that will automatically deploy a PR's changes once it has been approved, any required checks have completed, and the PR has a deploy label added to it:
+This push policy will automatically deploy a PR's changes once it has been approved, any required checks have completed, and the PR has a deploy label added to it:

 1